Little Flower Catholic High School for Girls

-Little Flower Catholic High School for Girls is a Catholic high school in Philadelphia, Pennsylvania located within the Archdiocese of Philadelphia.
-It is named after Saint Therese de Lisieux and has one of the most award-winning high school newspapers in the archdiocese, The Theresian.
+Little Flower Catholic High School for Girls is a Catholic high school in Philadelphia, Pennsylvania within the Archdiocese of Philadelphia.
+It is named after Saint Therese de Lisieux and is located in the Hunting Park section of North Philadelphia.
+Little Flower publishes one of the most award-winning high school newspapers in the archdiocese, The Theresian.

-Little Flower High School consists of roughly 700 girls and 7 boys.
-The boys are a part of Little Flower's ESOL Program (English for Speakers of Other Languages).
+Little Flower High School consists of roughly 400 girls and 0 boys.
+Till the late 2000s a small number of boys, around 7, attended as a part of Little Flower's ESOL Program (English for Speakers of Other Languages).
 The school's Alma Mater is sung by the students at a number of different events throughout the school year, including dances, proms, and assemblies.